DevOpsBootcamp/website/source/cloud-infrastructure.rst

     This requires a higher startup cost, requiring the purchase of machines and time to install the cloud software, but then you don't have to worry about your cloud usage being restricted during peak hours.
-It's also more cost-effective in the long run.
+In addition, it's more cost-effective in the long run.
 Once all the equipment is bought and set up you just have to pay the cost of running and maintaining it instead of having to pay money to another company so they can both maintain it and make a profit.

 Public Clouds